 Dodge City, in Kansas, offers great business opportunities for wind farm developers.

 With an average wind speed of 14 mph, it can be a challenge for wind skateboarding or street windsurfing.

 Port Martin, an abandoned French research base in Antarctica, averages more than 64 km/h (40 mph) on at least 100 days each year, making it overall the windiest place on Planet Earth.

-Today, these locations may not be the best windsurfing spots in the world, but with technology, new design and innovative materials, windsurfers will raise the bar to sail in ultra extreme winds.
+Today, these locations may not necessarily be the best windsurfing spots in the world, but with technology, new designs, and innovative materials, windsurfers will raise the bar and sail in ultra-extreme winds.